Patches for Sunday Scaries and Monday Anxiety: Make Peace with Weekends

 Is it normal to have Sunday anxiety every week?

-Ready to Reclaim Your Sundays?
+Ready to Add a Ritual to Your Sundays?